nv-tlabs/bigdatasetgan_code/README.md

 The dataset of BigDatasetGAN is released under the [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license by NVIDIA Corporation.
 You can **use, redistribute, and adapt** the material for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper** and **indicating any changes** that you've made.

-## Datasets
-We recently release MetFaces40 annotation we use as out-of-domain testing.
-Please notice this dataset is under the [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license by NVIDIA Corporation.
-Please see [GDrive](https://drive.google.com/drive/folders/1ibZzaWSUVoQ94OPoLNS0FrUufBeDvRP4?usp=sharing).

-## Requirements
-* Python 3.8
-* Cuda v10.2 / Cudnn v7.6.5
-* gcc v7.3.0
-* Pytorch 1.8.0

-## Pretrained BigGAN Weights
-Our annotation and model are based on BigGAN-512, please download the model from https://tfhub.dev/deepmind/biggan-512/2, store it in ```./pretrain``` folder.
-Since the original model is trained using TensorFlow, you need to convert the model weights back to Pytorch, following the instructions here https://github.com/ajbrock/BigGAN-PyTorch/tree/master/TFHub.
-Notice the model is Licensed under Apache-2.0 issued by DeepMind.
 ## Citation

 Please cite the following paper if you used the code in this repository.